Abdullah-Shaban/CrossTranscieverAPI/README.md

 This is Work In Progress of the [WINNF transceiver facility][1] implementation for the [VESNA spectrum sensor][2], specifically for the SNE ESHTER hardware.

+The implementation is based on a C++ port of the vesna-spectrum-sensor Python module.
+The SpectrumSensor C++ class should provide an almost identical interface to the hardware as in Python.
+Transceiver facility interface is implemented as a thin layer on top of the SpectrumSensor class.

 [1]: http://www.crew-project.eu/portal/transceiver-facility-specification
 [2]: https://github.com/avian2/vesna-spectrum-sensor